HoloFlix/Brickcraft-Brick-Link/README.md

   - An advanced Depth of Field (DoF) post-processing effect.
 - **Mapping the Network Protocol**: The server and client executables use the RakNet library.
 Initial analysis of the client's packet handler has provided a foundational map of the network Packet IDs.

-### III.
-Current Project Goal
-The primary goal of Phase 2 is to begin development of a new, custom server application that the original game client can connect to.

 ---

 ## The Brickcraft Engine - A Teardown